juxt/bidi/README.md

 ## Take 5 minutes to learn bidi (using the REPL)

 Let's create a route that matches `/index.html`.
+A route is simply a pair, containing a pattern and a result.

 ```clojure
     user> (def route ["/index.html" :index])